wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.1.29 =
+* Bug Fix - Payment methods Laser and Maestro were not savable.
+* Addition - Godaddy users especially, but everyone can leverage the wp_mail function from the basic cart settings panel.
+Just turn it on and it will switch to wp_mail from mail.
 = 1.1.28 =
 * Small Bug - Fixed small bug with release of new admin console plugin connection.
 = 1.1.27 =